pkemkes/ctf-writeups/cccamp23/cybercrime/README.md

 }
 ```

 Okay.
-The webpage with that user shows that we can really only change our own user information.
+After logging in with that user, the webpage shows that we can really only change our own user information.
 It looks like this:

 [<img src="./assets/screen4.png" alt="screen4.png" width="500"/>](./assets/screen3.png)